elastic/apm-pipeline-library/vars/README.md

 ```

 ## isTimerTrigger
-Check it the build was triggered by a timer (scheduled job).
+Check if the build was triggered by a timer (scheduled job).

 ```
 def timmerTrigger = isTimerTrigger()